dotnet/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 ::: moniker range=">= aspnetcore-2.1 <= aspnetcore-2.2"

-The Web Host is designed to include an HTTP server implementation, which isn't needed for other kinds of .NET apps.
-Starting in 2.1, the Generic Host (`Host` class) is available for any .NET Core app to use&mdash;not just ASP.NET Core apps.
-The Generic Host lets you use cross-cutting features such as logging, DI, configuration, and app lifetime management in other types of apps.
+Web Host is designed to include an HTTP server implementation, which isn't needed for other kinds of .NET apps.
+Starting in 2.1, Generic Host (`Host` class) is available for any .NET Core app to use&mdash;not just ASP.NET Core apps.
+Generic Host lets you use cross-cutting features such as logging, DI, configuration, and app lifetime management in other types of apps.
 For more information, see <xref:fundamentals/host/generic-host>.

 ::: moniker-end

 ::: moniker range="> aspnetcore-2.2"

-The Generic Host is available for any .NET Core app to use&mdash;not just ASP.NET Core apps.
-The Generic Host lets you use cross-cutting features such as logging, DI, configuration, and app lifetime management in other types of apps.
+Generic Host is available for any .NET Core app to use&mdash;not just ASP.NET Core apps.
+Generic Host lets you use cross-cutting features such as logging, DI, configuration, and app lifetime management in other types of apps.
 For more information, see <xref:fundamentals/host/generic-host>.

 ::: moniker-end